gryphonshafer/dest/README.md

 directory, dest will assume that is your project's root directory.)

 The initialization will result in a `.dest` directory being created.
-You'll almost certainly want to add ".dest" to your .gitignore file or whatever.
+You'll almost certainly want to add ".dest" to your \`.gitignore\` file or similar revision control ignore file.

 ## add DIR